 Among the subtle and not so subtle changes of new management by the LA Phil, what used to be the Ford Theater is now The Ford and while the theatre itself remains closed, four digital series were announced through the end of the year.
-A quartet of festivals includes mostly music, but last week added a festival dubbed Movement / Matters focused on Black street and club dance.
-Cocurator Tyree Boyd-Pates leads the survey of dance from TV's Soul Train to the present as a source of connection, care, power and potential.
+A quartet of festivals includes mostly music, but this week the festival dubbed Movement / Matters focuses on Black street and club dance.
+Co-curator Tyree Boyd-Pates promises the survey will cover dance on TV's Soul Train to the present as a source of connection, care, power and potential.
 Lula Washington is among the notables participating in this decade by decade exploration.
-Other Ford efforts showcasing dance include the Saturday morning family classes and videos of past concert performances that reflect how the beloved al fresco venue functioned as an informal summer dance festival.
+Other Ford efforts showcasing dance include the Saturday morning family classes and videos of past concert performances that show how the beloved al fresco venue functioned as an informal summer dance festival.
 Those past performances reflect the energy and diversity in SoCal dance including contemporary from Lula Washington Dance Theatre, street dance from Versa-Style Dance, Brazilian from Viver Brasil, plus traditional and contemporary folkloric dance from Grandeza Mexicano Folk Ballet Company, Pacifico Dance Company, the LA Phil's exploration of Tovaangar Today with dancer Ba'ac Garcia, and contemporary South Asian, Bollywood and Bhangra dance from Achinta S. McDaniel and her Blue13.
 All free.
 Complete calendar and information at The Ford.